 - API developers must respect our API rate limits and handle failed responses well.

 - Disrespecting API rate limits or sending too many calls due to an error will result in an immediate block from the API.
-Cloudbeds will block the IP address, which may affect property's myfrontdesk account.
+Cloudbeds will block the IP address, which may affect the property's myfrontdesk account.

 - We will notify the developer or property about the block via email if possible.
 Developers should acknowledge the email and confirm when the fix is in place.
 Only then will the block be lifted.
 If the situation happens more then twice, you will be permanently cut off from API access.